yohei-shimizu/homcloud_lammps_polymer/README.md

 See the following web site to build the operationg environment.
 https://homcloud.dev/index.en.html

 We used an Intel Xeon processor, Windows 10, WSL2 workstation with 64GB of memory.
-In particular, it consumes a lot of memory.Be careful if you recompute this result.
+In particular, it consumes a lot of memory.
+Be careful if you recompute this result.

 Other library version is following.
 matplotlib==3.3.3